Scotty1luv/eye-p-bot/README.md

-# eye-p-bot
+    # eye~p~bot
-Create p~ bots to buy and sell p~ for a certain amount of time on the test chain all coded with different strategies on how to do that then analyze the data make a decision based on what data and parameters set
+Creat bots to buy and sell cryptocurrency for a certain amount of time on  chain all coded with different strategies on how to analyze the data make a decision based on the data and parameters set then buy and sell cryptocurrencies l.